sdsawtelle/sdsawtelle.github.io/attachments/resume.md

 Experience
 ---------
+**Freelance Data Scientist, Upwork** (2017-present)

+- Worked on a variety of data analysis, visualization and machine learning projects.

 **Independent Researcher, Yale University** (2012-present, New Haven CT)

 - Data analysis and simulation in Python and MATLAB, and instrument control in C++.
 Designed and executed experiments across four projects and managed several undegraduate students.